 Best Way to Incorporate Smoke Bombs with Your Photos

 Contrary to popular belief, the subject/model doesn't always need to be holding the smoke bombs.
 In fact, some of my favorite smoke grenade photos are ones where people AREN'T holding the smoke bombs.
 You can ignite the smoke bombs and place them in front, behind, or to the side of your subject/model to create a smokey overlay effect (super cool).
 Remember earlier when we talked about keeping wind direction in mind?
 This is another prime example of why you need to be aware of wind direction.
 If the wind is blowing from right to left, then you'll want to put the smoke bomb to the right of your subject so the smoke blows across/in front of them.
+If you're looking to make a pumpkin smoke bomb, then wind isn't going to have much of an impact since the smoke bomb will be within the actual pumpkin

 - A carved pumpkin, in which you'll drop the smoke bomb into.
 These pictures turn out AMAZING and can be used in so many different ways.
 Whether the subject is holding it in front of their face so it looks like their head, or it's simply on the ground - a smoking pumpkin is something you must-try.